Reading: Understanding Text Types

 Purpose: To entertain and provide reading practice with level-appropriate language.

-Clues: Characters, a setting, a plot (a series of events), usually told in the past tense.
+Clues: Characters, a setting, a plot (a series of events), and usually told in the past tense.

 Once upon a time, in a small village on the banks of a great river, there lived a young woman named Kagna.
 She was known throughout her village for her kindness and her clever mind.